Ke0xes/Aegis/README.md

 - **Subject to Change**:
 Features, calculations, and interface elements may change significantly in future releases without notice.

-## Contact & Support**:

-For bug reports, feature requests, or general feedback, please open an issue on our GitHub repository.

 **By using this software, you acknowledge that you have read, understood, and agree to these terms.**

 ---

-*Aegis Beta - Protecting your digital future through strategic planning*

 ## License